Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

   - Uncomment the Terraform registry source reference by deleting the **#** sign at the start of the commented source line.  (i.e. **`source = "Azure/avm-res-keyvault-vault/azurerm"`**)
 - **Save** your main.tf file changes and then proceed to the guide section for running your module.
 (TODO: Add this as an inline link so the next sub section can be skipped.)

-### Creating a root module by customizing the AVM module
+### Creating a root module by updating the AVM module input values

 Use the following steps as a guide for a custom implementation of an AVM Module.
 This instruction path assumes that you have an existing Terraform module file that you want to add the AVM module to.